smathur-splunk/workshops/docs/custom_metr.md

 5. Replace `<REALM>` and `SPLUNK_ACCESS_TOKEN` with your corresponding values.

 6. The final Python script should look something like [this](https://gist.github.com/smathur-splunk/2f9681884bde5ccb2ca6b30120e65956#file-random_gen-py).
-Note that here we have a dict called `metrics_data`, which has a key of `gauge` (this is where you specify the metric type), and a value of a list `metrics_list`.
+Note that in the code there is a dict called `metrics_data`, which has a key of `gauge` (this is where you specify the metric type), and a value of a list `metrics_list`.
 That list should contain all the gauge metrics that you would like to send.
 	- This way, multiple metrics can be sent in the same request (this applies to cURL too).
 	- If you're only sending one metric, the value for `gauge` (or any other metric type) *still* needs to be a list, it'll just have one item.